When Technical Debt gets in the way of Growth

 On June 21st, we had a live talk called When Technical Debt gets in the way of Growth.

 Guest speakers Tim Cochran and Carl Nygard, Technical Director and Technical Principal at Thoughtworks, joined our Codacy CEO Jaime Jorge in an intriguing talk about technical debt.
-During this talk, they discussed:

 During the live talk on technical debt, Jaime Jorge, Codacy CEO, moderated the conversation and asked interesting questions to our guest speakers.
 You can check their detailed answers on our video recording of the live talk — we even give you the specific time frames!
 But we’ve summarized the answers for you to read 🤓